ethereum/ethereum-org-website/src/content/roadmap/single-slot-finality/index.md

 ## What is the role of the fork-choice rule in SSF? {#role-of-the-fork-choice-rule}

 Today's consensus mechanism relies on a tight coupling between the finality gadget (the algorithm that determiens whether 2/3 of validators have attested to a certain chain) and the fork choice rule (the algorithm that decides which chain is the correct one when there are multiple options).
 The fork choice algorithm only considers blocks _since_ the last finalized block.
 Under SSF there wouldn't be any blocks for the fork choice rulew to consider, because finality occurs in the same slot as the block is proposed.
-This measn that udner SSF _either_ the fork choice algorithm _or_ the finality gadget would be active at any time.
+This means that under SSF _either_ the fork choice algorithm _or_ the finality gadget would be active at any time.
 The finality gadget would finalize blocks where 2/3 of validators were online and attesting honestly.
 If a block is not able to exceed the 2/3 threshold, the fork choice rule would kick in to determine which chain to follow.
 This also creates an opportunity to maintain the inactivity leak mechanism that recovers a chain where >1/3 validators go offline, albeit with some additional nuances.

 ## Outstanding issues {#outstanding-issues}